Clyde Stubblefield: Career, 1971 to 2017

 Stubblefield lived in Madison, Wisconsin, from 1971 onward.
 For over twenty years he played Monday nights with his band, The Clyde Stubblefield Band, in downtown Madison.
 The band featured his longtime friend and keyboard-organ player Steve "Doc" Skaggs, along with soul vocalists Charlie Brooks and Karri Daley, as well as a horn section and supporting band.
 Stubblefield retired from the Monday shows in 2011 due to health issues, leaving the band in the hands of his nephew Bret Stubblefield.

-Stubblefield worked with a variety of musicians in the Madison area such as keyboardist Steve Skaggs, guitarists Luther Allison and Cris Plata, jazz violinist Randy Sabien, Garbage, country trio Common Faces and jazz group NEO.
+Stubblefield worked with a variety of musicians in the Madison area such as keyboardist Steve Skaggs, guitarists Luther Allison and Cris Plata, jazz violinist Randy Sabien, rock band Garbage, country trio Common Faces and jazz group NEO.
 He performed and recorded with members of The J.B.'s including Bootsy Collins, Maceo Parker and "Jabo" Starks.
 The group released the album Bring the Funk on Down in 1999.
 From the early 1990s to 2015, he performed on the nationally syndicated public radio show Whad'Ya Know?

 Stubblefield's first solo album The Revenge of the Funky Drummer was released in 1997.
 The album was produced by producer-songwriter Richard Mazda.
-In 2002, he released a 26 track break-beat album titled The Original Funky Drummer Breakbeat Album.
+In 1998, he released a 26 track break-beat album titled The Original Funky Drummer Breakbeat Album.
 Stubblefield's third solo album The Original was released in 2003.
 All compositions were based on Stubblefield's drum grooves and the album was produced by Leo Sidran.

 Stubblefield collaborated frequently with "Jabo" Starks.
 As the Funkmasters, the duo released an album in 2001 called Find the Groove and an album in 2006 called Come Get Summa This.
 The duo also released a drumming instruction video in 1999 titled Soul of the Funky Drummers.
 In December 2007, the duo joined Bootsy Collins in Covington, Kentucky, for the first tribute concert in memory of James Brown.
 Stubblefield and Starks played on Funk for Your Ass, a tribute album by fellow James Brown orchestra alum Fred Wesley.
 The album was released in 2008.
 Later that year an expansion to the EZdrummer software was released with samples recorded by Stubblefield and Starks.

 In 2009, Stubblefield was in need of a kidney transplant and underwent dialysis treatments.
 Musicians in the Madison area organized fundraiser events, donating the proceeds to supplement his dialysis treatment and subsequent medical bills.
 Stubblefield coped with health issues from the early 2000s onward including cancer.
 His wife Jody Hannon was a source of support in managing his health.

 In 2011, Stubblefield performed "Fight the Power" on the Jimmy Fallon show along with Chuck D and members of The Roots and Eclectic Method.
 In 2012, he gave an autobiographical talk and performed his favorite beats at the Madison Ruby conference in Madison, Wisconsin.
 In 2015, a scholarship fund for music education was started and named after Stubblefield.